 Making payments in or to the EEA

 You will continue to be able to make payments and cash withdrawals in the EEA.
 However, these may become more expensive and take longer if there is no implementation period.
-We would expect firms to communicate about any changes in charges that impact products that you have.
+Direct debit payments to the EEA might be impacted because additional information may be required before a transaction can be accepted.
+We would expect firms to communicate about any changes that impact products that you have.

 More information on travel